What are the top things to do in Leipzig, Germany? Is the city worth a visit? Here’s everything you should know about Leipzig attractions.

 Around 20 years ago, the station’s concourse was turned into a 3-story shopping mall with high street shops and boutiques.

-See Related: Fun & Best Things to do in Bonn, Germany
+See Related: Things to Do in Bonn, Germany

-11. Marvel at the Leipzig’s Panorama in the Panometer
+11. Marvel at Leipzig’s Panorama in the Panometer

 The Panoramas has been showing different themes since 2003, and it gets updated after 2 or 3 years.
 Some of the past visual panoramas included stuff like the Amazon, Mount Everest, Ancient Rome, and the Battle of Leipzig.
 The Titanic panorama remained on display between 2017 and 2019.